 Forklift operators should always be wearing a seatbelt, but this is a common violation of forklift safety protocols.
 Operators may need to enter and exit the vehicle frequently and putting on their seatbelt can be overlooked.
 Seatbelts can protect the operator from crushing injuries if the vehicle tips or is in an accident.

 4. Avoid Overloading

 Overloading a forklift can be dangerous for the forklift operator and nearby workers.
 Overloaded forklifts can tip and are more difficult to maneuver.
 Reducing loads is important, but also training on how to effectively carry heavier loads is crucial.
-Keeping the load lower while moving can increase vehicle stability to reduce chances of tipping accidents.
+Keeping the load lower while moving can increase vehicle stability to reduce the chance of tipping accidents.

 5. Look for Pedestrians

-Awareness is important for everyone on the jobsite.
+Awareness is important for everyone on the job site.
 Floor or ground workers need to be aware of lift trucks on the site and forklift operators need to watch for pedestrians.
 Safety training can remind everyone of the dangers of forklift and pedestrian collisions.

 6. Loading and Unloading Safety

 Falling materials can be dangerous when loading and unloading forklifts.
 It is important to ensure there is enough clearance during unloading or raising loads and that the loads are secured.
 Workers on the ground need to avoid forklifts loading and unloading zones, and operators should be using proper techniques to reduce risks of dropping loads.